hl7au/au-fhir-erequesting/input/pagecontent/index.md

 - [Home](index.html): This page provides the introduction and scope for this guide.
 - [Conformance](conformance.html): This page describes the set of rules to claim conformance to this guide
 - [Guidance](guidance.html): These pages list the guidance for this guide.
-  - [AU eRequesting Data for Interoperability](auereqdi.html): This page maps the AU eRequesting resources and elements to AUeReqDI data classes and data elements.
+  - [AU eRequesting Data for Interoperability](auereqdi.html): This page maps AUeReqDI data groups and elements to FHIR artefacts in AU eRequesting.
-  - [Relationship with other HL7 AU FHIR IGs](relationship.html): This page provides guidance on the relationship between AU eRequesting and other implementation guides.
+  - [Relationship with other IGs](relationship.html): This page provides guidance on the relationship between AU Core, AUCDI, and other implementation guides.
   - [AU Variance Statement](variance.html): This page documents variance from AU Base and AU Core.
   - [Future of AU eRequesting](future.html): This page outlines the approach to developing AU eRequesting and yearly update cycle.
 - [Use Cases](use-cases.html): This page describes the use cases in scope of eRequesting R1.
 - [FHIR Artefacts](artifacts.html): These pages provide detailed descriptions and formal definitions for all the FHIR artefacts defined in this guide.
-  - [Profiles and Extensions](profiles-and-extensions.html): This page describes the profiles and extensions that are defined in this guide to exchange quality data.
-Each profile page includes a narrative description and guidance, formal definition and a "Quick Start" guide which summarises the supported search transactions for each profile.
+  - [Profiles and Extensions](profiles-and-extensions.html): This page describes the profiles and extensions that are defined in this guide to support electronic requesting.
+Each profile page includes a narrative description and guidance, formal definition and a "Notes" section which summarises the supported search transactions for each profile.
 Although the guidance typically focuses on the profiled elements, it may also may focus on un-profiled elements to aid with implementation.
-  - [Terminology](terminology.html): This page lists the value sets and code systems defined in this guide.
+  - [Terminology](terminology.html): This page lists the value sets and code systems supported in this guide.
   - [Actor Definitions](actors.html): This page defines the AU aRequesting actors, AU eRequesting Placer, AU eRequesting Filler and AU eRequesting Patient Access.
 - [Examples](examples.html): This page lists all the examples used in this guide.
 - [Support](support.html): These pages provide supporting material for implementation of AU eRequesting.